 Chi-wang is a founding member and co-artistic director of video performance collective Cloud Eye Control.
 His work has been presented at theaters, museums, and festivals internationally, including at REDCAT, SFMOMA, Fusebox Festival, Time-Based Arts Festival, San Francisco International Film Festival, EXIT Festival (France), Santiago a Mil (Chile), Manipulate (Scotland), Havana Film Festival, and the Edinburgh Fringe.

-As a performer, Paul has appeared onstage all over Los Angeles and beyond, including The Geffen Playhouse, Los Angeles Theatre Center, the Garry Marshall Theatre, Colony Theatre, Independent Shakespeare Company, Bootleg, Rogue Artists Ensemble, Actors Co-op, A Noise Within, Sacred Fools, North Coast Repertory Theatre, East West Players, Los Angeles Performance Practice, Son of Semele, Theatre of NOTE, Will Geer’s Theatricum Botanicum, and REDCAT.
+As a performer, Paul has appeared onstage all over Los Angeles and beyond, including The Geffen Playhouse, Pasadena Playhouse, Los Angeles Theatre Center, the Garry Marshall Theatre, Colony Theatre, Independent Shakespeare Company, Bootleg, Rogue Artists Ensemble, Actors Co-op, A Noise Within, Sacred Fools, North Coast Repertory Theatre, East West Players, Los Angeles Performance Practice, Son of Semele, Theatre of NOTE, Will Geer’s Theatricum Botanicum, and REDCAT.

 He also has a number of film and commercial credits.
 His voice work can be heard in over 30 feature films.
 Most recently, he appeared in the 2019 short film Evie, which has screened at multiple film festivals across the country.